Learn to Identify Trading Entry Candlestick Patterns

-2. Buy the Dip Candlestick Patterns are very different from the Buy to Cover Candlestick Patterns.
-The veteran Professional Trader aka Institutional Trader knows a Market Correction when it appears on their charts, and is ready to Sell Short when the uptrend has ended.
+2. Buy the Dip Candlestick Patterns.
+These are very different from the Buy to Cover Candlestick Patterns.
+The veteran Professional Trader aka Institutional Trader knows a Market Correction when it appears on their charts and is ready to Sell Short when the uptrend ends.

 Retail Investors, Retail Traders, and Smaller Funds are the Stock Market Participant Groups responsible for the candlesticks that form a Buy the Dip pattern.